Upload an app package to Microsoft Teams

 If you change manifest information, you must first remove the app and then add the updated package (per Load your package into a team).
 Note that, in general, code changes on your service do not require you to re-upload your manifest, unless those changes require manifest updates (such as changes to the URL or the Microsoft app ID for its bot).

-There is currently no way to completely remove a bot from personal context.
+There is no way to completely remove a bot from personal context.
+If the bot is removed and re-added, additional communication with the bot will append to the previous conversation.